2026-05-14

 Polynomial Horner evaluation pipelines well; libm calls break out of the inner loop.

 Step 2 → 3: SSE width win.
-Widening from 1 to 4 lanes with __m128 gives a 4.1× throughput gain at N=1M — slightly above clean 4× width because the scalar variant carries some loop-overhead and pipeline-fill cost the SIMD variant amortises.
+Widening from 1 to 4 lanes with __m128 gives a 4.1× throughput gain at N=1M — slightly above clean 4× width because the scalar variant keeps a libm log the SSE variant replaces with a vectorised polynomial, and carries loop-overhead and pipeline-fill cost the SIMD variant amortises.
 The main brake on a higher ratio is that div and sqrt aren't 4× cheaper in SSE — their throughput improves with width but the latency-bound operations don't disappear.

-What actually landed: at N=16,384 — the cleanest comparison, with the working set in L2 and per-iteration overhead amortised — AVX2/SSE is 1.995×.
-Right at the threshold, exactly as the µop-split argument predicts.
-At N=1,048,576 the ratio rises to 2.252× as the fixed per-iteration harness cost dissolves further.
+What actually landed: at N=16,384 — the cleanest comparison, with the working set in L2 and per-iteration overhead amortised — AVX2/SSE is 1.991×, right at the lane-width ratio.
+At N=1,048,576 it rises to 2.252×, just above 2× as FMA's instruction economy shows through and the fixed per-iteration harness cost dissolves.

 Precision